balanced-dev/yuzu-docs/docs/overview/tools.md

 - schema to viewmodel generation
     - converts json schema files (released from Definition) into to C# Poco viewmodels.
-    - when used together with yuzu-delivery-import, assigns automapper attributes to all viewmodels.
+    - when used together with yuzu-delivery-import, assigns Automapper attributes to all viewmodels.

 Search in Visual Studio Extensions under 'yuzu delivery viewmodel generator' in VS 2019/7 extensions or